ProfCyberNaught/nato_phonetic_alphabet_converter_app/SUPPORT.md

 Support Contributors
 ====================

-As an open source project, NATO Phonetic Alphabet Convertor App welcomes contributions of many forms.
+As an open source project, NATO Phonetic Alphabet Converter App welcomes contributions of many forms.
 We can offer support to those who might need it.

 Examples of support include: